 How is canine cough prevented?

-Vaccination with a vaccine that includes canine cough is recommended.
+Vaccination with the canine cough component is recommended.
 Although vaccination is not a guarantee against developing canine cough, the presence of antibodies in the system means that the course of the disease will be shorter, and the signs will be less severe.
 A previously unvaccinated adult dog will require a booster in 3 – 4 weeks.
 An intra-nasal vaccine can be given as a single dose to dogs over 7-8 weeks of age.

 Because it can be quite debilitating and puppies are encouraged to socialise and attend puppy preschools these days, most veterinarians recommend Canine Cough vaccination for puppies as part of their routine vaccination programme.